Furkan Doğan

 Furkan Doğan (20 October 1991 – 31 May 2010) was a Turkish American who was residing in Turkey permanently.
-He was the youngest person killed by the IDF on the MV Mavi Marmara, in the Gaza flotilla raid and became a political symbol after his death.
+He was shot to death by the Israeli Defense Forces on the MV Mavi Marmara, in the 2010 Gaza flotilla raid.
+Doğan was the youngest person killed in the raid, and became a political symbol after his death.

 Early life

 Furkan Doğan was born to ethnic Turkish parents in Troy, New York in the United States and moved to Turkey at the age of two.

 He was a high school student at Kayseri Özel Hisarcıklıoğlu Fen Lisesi in Kayseri, Turkey.
 He wanted to study medicine.
 He had planned to visit New York in the summer of 2010.

 His father, Ahmet Doğan, who graduated from Rensselaer Polytechnic Institute with an MBA in accounting, is an assistant professor of accounting at Erciyes University.

 Gaza flotilla and Doğan's death

 Dogan was not intensely interested in politics, and his participation in the Gaza Freedom Flotilla, was volunteered by himself.
-He was killed in the Gaza flotilla raid.
+He was killed in the 2010 Gaza flotilla raid.
 In his final diary entry written on the ship, he wrote about the beauty of martyrdom:

 "It is the last hours to martyrdom, insha'Allah.
 I am wondering if there is a more beautiful thing.
 The more beautiful thing is only my mother, but I'm not sure.
 The comparison is very difficult.
 Martyrdom or my mother?
 Now, the hall has been evacuated.
 So far people were not serious, but they have become serious recently."

 An autopsy revealed he had suffered five gunshot wounds, to the nose, back, back of the head, left leg, and left ankle, at a distance of 45 centimeters.
 A UNHCR concluded he was also shot at after he fell wounded on the floor.
 He was shot when he was filming the events in the ship.
-This video was also posted at the on-line news collective This Can't Be Happening:

-The US alleges the autopsy report was never handed over to US authorities despite repeated requests to that effect.
+The United States alleged that the autopsy report was never handed over to US authorities despite repeated requests to that effect.